This site uses affiliate links and I may earn a commission at no extra cost to you.

 raw apple cake against a white background

-Step 3: Add the rest of the dry ingredients.
+Step 3: Then, add the rest of the dry ingredients.
 Mix until there are no dry lumps visible before folding the apples in.

-Step 4: Transfer the batter into the prepared pan and bake for 30-40 minutes.
+Step 4: Next, transfer the batter into the prepared pan and bake for 30-40 minutes.

 finished apple cake with two apples and measuring tools against a white background and sugar being sprinkled on top

-Step 5: Sprinkle with powdered sugar and serve!
+Step 5: Finally, sprinkle with powdered sugar and serve!

-• The key to a perfectly baked cake is to measure your ingredients correctly.
+• Measure the flour correctly: The key to a perfectly baked cake is to measure your ingredients correctly.
 When measuring in cups, do not use them to scoop the dry ingredients directly.
 Instead, use a spoon to transfer the dry goods into the measuring cups.
 Then run the spoon’s handle on top to level it out.

-• Do not overmix your batter, or you will end up with a tough and dense cake.
+• Avoid over-mixing the batter: Do not overmix your batter, or you will end up with a tough and dense cake.
 Don’t worry if you see a few lumps.

-• Check for doneness by inserting a toothpick or skewer at the center of the cake.
+• Check for doneness: Check by inserting a toothpick or skewer at the center of the cake.
 If it comes out clean, your cake is done.
 Take note that your baking time depends on the size of the pan and the type of oven used.

-• You can also make this using a loaf, square, or Bundt pan.
+• Optionally, use other pan sizes: You can also make this using a loaf, square, or Bundt pan.
 You can also make individual-sized muffins with this recipe by using a muffin pan.
 Make sure to grease them properly before pouring the batter.

-• Always let the cake rest on the pan for at least 10 minutes before transferring to a cooling rack.
+• Leave it to cool: Always let the cake rest on the pan for at least 10 minutes before transferring to a cooling rack.
 If you try to remove the cake early, it might fall apart.

 finished apple cake with two apples and measuring tools against a white background